nditech/demgames/README.md

 * *answer* - lists the possible answers that will appear below.
 * *correct_answer* The number in brackets after correct_answer refers to which answer is the correct one.
 Note that here, the first answer is labeled 0, the second answer is labeled 1, and so on.

+#### Level Format

+                        {
+                                "id": 1,
+                                "current_score": 0,
+                                "par_score": 0,
+                                "total_score": 40,
+                                "desc": "Match definitions in this level to learn debate vocabulary.", "linked_level": 0,
+                                "questions": [
+                                ]
+                        },

+* *id* - the level order, where the levels for a module should have sequential id's starting at 1
+* *current_score* - as of the current software version, should be left at 0
+* *par_score* - the number of points a player needs to get on the previous level to gain access to this level.
+Until the user scores that amount on the previous level, they will not be able to access this level (for the first level in a module, this should be 0)
+* *total_score* - this is what will be displayed for each level as the total score.
+It should equal the number of questions times 10
+* *desc* - the description that will appear on the level selection screen on the button for that level
+* *linked_level* - specifies which level comes before it (and therefore needs to be beaten to unlock this level)
+* *questions* - insert your questions in the bracket here
+* Note that the game sets each right answer as being worth 10 points, and each wrong answer as costing 10 points.

 #### Module Format

         {